QUIC10GC-IP Core Datasheet

 In |

-Clock signal which is synchronous to Tx MAC interface for running with low-latency 10G MAC, at the frequency of 322.266 MHz. |
+Clock signal synchronous to the Tx MAC interface, used for 10G Ethernet operation. |

 MacRxClk |